Thursday 7th January 2021

 On up past all the cottages built by John Early Cook for his 'brickies' up to Brown's Corner.
 Brown's Shop was a hive of activity.
 Jack was busily slicing bacon while Maud sliced chunks of cheese with her wire cheese cutter and served customers with everything they needed - if they had enough coupons in their Ration Books that is.
 There were three prams parked outside his grocery shop.
 Meanwhile Vi in the sweet shop round the corner would be serving Liquorice Allsorts, R White's Lemonade, blocks of Walls Ice Cream and 5 Woodbines if you told her they were for your Dad!

-On past a wooden shack under a tree where I used to collect newspapers and deliver them for George Ackerman on cold and frosty mornings around the village before I went to school.
+On past a wooden shack under a tree where I used to collect newspapers and deliver them around the village for George Ackerman on cold and frosty mornings before I went to school.
+The shack used to belong to Ernie Neal the Cobbler.

-Next to George's shack were two pairs of cottages.
+Next to George's shack were a pair of cottages.
 Ted, Lester and Freda were just off to school and old Charlie and his wife waved from their front garden.
-In between the cottages the entrance to the Brickfield beckoned.
+Between the cottages and the level crossing was the entrance to the Brickfield.
 There was nobody on the gate so I wandered in.
 The small row of admin offices on the right piled high with dusty ledgers seemed empty.
 Opposite was the largest of the buildings which was the brick firing kilns with the towering chimney next to it.
 The coal trucks were being unloaded behind.
 Then came the conveyor belt to transport the dried bricks into the kiln.
 They had to be dried for a couple of weeks otherwise they would explode, final drying would take place in the kiln, you could tell when there was no more moisture in the bricks when the chimney stopped 'steaming', the temperature could then be racked up to 1800F (980C).
 Row upon row of drying bricks were racked alongside the moulding shed.
 Inside the moulding shed my great grandfather looked at me, handed me a brick mould full of clay and said ‘here you are son take this out to the drying rack and be quick about it’.
-I did as I was told and ran off past more cottages down to the clay pit.
+I did as I was told and ran off past more machinery and cottages down to the clay pit.
 The lumbering hinged arm continuous bucket scrapers were busy gouging out clay, they had already gone down two levels and were starting on a third when suddenly the whole pit filled with water leaving the diggers submerged transforming itself into a tranquil lake complete with benches and picnic tables..

 Carrying on up Oakshade Road past Potters Croft, The Pottery Studio hiding in the orchard run by the Wren family - it was The News Chronicle for them.
 A glance over to Trenchard and Arlidge at the top of Oakshade Road which morphed into Geoff Osman's electrical shop where I took my grandparents glass lead/acid accumulator to be charged up so they could listen to Tommy Handley on the radio (no electricity in The Brambles).
 I collected the accumulator, hooked the handle over the handlebars of my ASP and cycled back to The Brambles.
 On to the High Street, trying to avoid memories of The Vic.
 Ginger the horse emerged from the bakery dragging his wagon with Bert and Pete aboard delivering bread around the village.

-I arrived at The Royal Kent School where I learnt to read and write despite many visits to the bomb shelter on the green opposite.
-Opposite the bomb shelter was the Air Raid Siren on top of a tall post and next to that was the telephone box, I opened the heavy door, inserted tuppence, dialled Akela and pressed button A to earn my communications badge to sew onto my cubs uniform.
+I arrived at The Royal Kent School (now the filling station) where I learnt to read and write despite many visits to the bomb shelter on the green opposite.
+Also opposite the school was the Air Raid Siren on top of a tall post and next to that was the telephone box, I opened the heavy door, inserted tuppence, dialled Akela and pressed button A to earn my communications badge to sew onto my cubs uniform.
 On down Steels Lane to the junction of Holtwood Road where there was another bomb shelter.

 Today, standing proud opposite where the bomb shelter used to be, is The Oxshott Village Sign.